aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the base unit scale for the category axis.
-[TimeUnit](../../com.aspose.cells/timeunit).
+See [TimeUnit](../../com.aspose.cells/timeunit).
 Setting this property only takes effect when the CategoryType property is set to TimeScale.

 **Returns:**
 int